Skip to main content

 Trademark counsel built for your strategies, wants, and timelines.

-We work with founders, growing companies, and established brands to register, enforce, and defend their trademarks across the U.S. and Canada.
-Everything depends on what you need and when you need it.
-Before work begins, we send you a written retainer and invoice for your review and approval if you engage us.
+We help founders, growing companies, and established brands register, enforce, and defend their trademarks in the U.S. and Canada.
+What we do depends on what you need and when you need it.
+If you engage us, you get a written retainer and invoice to review and approve before any work starts.

 TM OR ®